CoinPaymentsNet/CoinPaymentsNET.github.io/openapi/paths/wallets/wallets-description.md

 **Important Note:**

-Unlike wallets created via UI, wallets created via API can send webhook notifications to the URL specified by the merchant when funds are received by the wallet:
+Unlike wallets and addresses created via UI, wallets and addresses created via API can send webhook notifications to the URL specified by the merchant when funds are received by the wallet/address:
 ```javascript
 {
   "walletId" : "58f78b24-1de0-42b3-9a48-94f3e9c57752",